 The converse is true of the 2.4GHz band.
 It deals more capably with longer distances and obstructions.
 However, it is far more likely to affected by other wireless networks as the frequency is more used more regularly.
 It also transmits at slower speeds than the 5GHz band.

 There are instances where none of the above solutions will work.
 If you house is too big for your router to provide sufficient stable connection, then your best bet is a Wi-Fi extender or mesh network.
-Alternatively, you can order any of our fibre deals and get a free Wi-Fi extender.

 Range extenders are the less expensive option.
 They work by receiving a signal from your router and rebroadcasting to your devices, and vice-versa.
 A good solution, no doubt, but nowhere near as effective as mesh Wi-Fi systems.